victorchoTF/sorting_algorithms_visualiser/README.md

 A Sorting Algorithms Visualiser made using Pygame

 ## Main aim
-The app aims to show ten sorting algorithms, which vary in time complexity!
+The app aims to show ten sorting algorithms, which vary in time complexity! <br>
 The ten algorithms are Bubble sort, Cocktail sort, Heap sort, Insertion sort, Merge sort, Quick Sort, Radix sort, Selection sort, Shell sort, Tin sort;

 ## Structure
-title_screen.py handles the Title screen logic main_screen.py handles the Main screen logic screen.py holds the display information button.py is used to make a simple Button main.py is the main file for the script
+title_screen.py handles the Title screen logic <br>
+main_screen.py handles the Main screen logic <br>
+screen.py holds the display information <br>
+button.py is used to make a simple Button <br>
+main.py is the main file for the script <br>

 ### app_operations
 A Python package that holds operations used all throughout the app.

 ### sorting_algorithms
-A Python package that holds all the sorting algorithms.
+A Python package that holds all the sorting algorithms. <br>
 Each file contains one algorithm and its time complexity written as a comment next to the function itself.

 ## Used technologies